ht-sdks/events-sdk-go/Readme.md

 import (
     "os"

-    "github.com/segmentio/analytics-go"
+    "github.com/ht-sdks/events-sdk-go"
 )

 func main() {
-    // Instantiates a client to use send messages to the segment API. client := analytics.New(os.Getenv("SEGMENT_WRITE_KEY"))
+    // Instantiates a client to use send messages to the Hightouch Events API. client := analytics.New(os.Getenv("WRITE_KEY"))

     // Enqueues a track event that will be sent asynchronously. client.Enqueue(analytics.Track{